 Glacier Lake Interpretive Hike

-Not suitable for guests with limited mobility.
+Not advisable for guests with mobility limitations.
 Minimum age is 8 years.
-All participants must be able to walk five miles.
+Participants must be able to walk five miles.
 A sack lunch is included.
 Wear layered clothes and comfortable walking shoes.
 Bring mosquito repellent, light rain gear and a small pack.